Towards Human-Guided, Data-Centric LLM Co-Pilots: Conclusion

 That said, in terms of broad applicability, the CliMB-DC framework while instantiated for healthcare tasks, is applicable to non-technical domain experts in other domains such as finance, social sciences, education etc.

-Finally, to maximize positive impact while minimizing risks it is important that users understand what the framework can and cannot do, as well as, their roles when using the co-pilot. }
+Finally, to maximize positive impact while minimizing risks it is important that users understand their roles and what the framework can and cannot do when using the co-pilot. }

 \acks{We thank Robert Davis for his help with the software and Changhee Lee, Thomas Pouplin and Mikkel Werling for their helpful discussions.
-This work was supported by Microsoft’s Accelerate Foundation Models Academic Research initiative.
-NS is funded by the Cystic Fibrosis Trust. }
+This work was supported by Azure sponsorship credits granted by Microsoft’s AI for Good Research Lab, with special thanks to Dr. Bill Weeks, Director of AI for Health Research at Microsoft, for his support.
+This work was additionally supported by Microsoft’s Accelerate Foundation Models Academic Research initiative.
+NS is funded by the Cystic Fibrosis Trust.
+ES is funded by Dinwoodie Charitable Company and University Hospital Southampton NHS Foundation Trust.}